Mr-Smyth/sunwhere/testing.md

   3. Refreshed page multiple times to see if any errors occurred.
      * No errors detected.
   4. All locations display in an ordered list, confirming correct calling of all associated functions.
-  5. Re-ran above tests following refactored code to allow for Sat,Sun & Sunday only weekends.
+  5. Re-ran above tests following refactored code to allow for Sat, Sun & Sunday only weekends.
 Set current day to both Saturday and Sunday.
      * No errors detected.
      * Output displayed as expected.